Zareel/Shopify-clone/readme.md

-# Hi I'm Zareel
+# Shopify Clone

-## Shopify-clone, this project is a part of our Bootcamp at iNeuron
+## This project is a part of our Live Bootcamp at iNeuron, Bangalore.

-Technologies used:
+### Technologies used:
 - HTML
 - CSS